 - Asbestos-related lung cancer occurs inside the lungs.

-- Asbestosis is not cancer; rather it is pulmonary fibrosis, or scarring of the lungs, that is caused by breathing in asbestos dust and asbestos fibers.
+- Asbestosis is not cancer; rather it is pulmonary fibrosis / scarring in the lungs that was caused by breathing in asbestos dust and asbestos fibers in the past.

 Medical Resources